batuhansolmaz/InferringTruth-Replication-Study/README.md

 ## Contact

-For questions about this replication, please contact [your contact information].
+For questions about this replication, please open an issue on GitHub.

----

-**Note**: This is an independent replication for educational purposes.
-For the official research findings, please refer to the original Oey & Vul (2024) publication.